rossta/rossta.github.com/source/blog/2016-11-09-make-your-rails-app-a-progressive-web-app.html.md

 ---
-title: Make your Rails app a Progressive Web App
+title: Your first Progressive Web App on Rails
 author: Ross Kaffenberger
 published: true
-summary: From the Rails Way to PWA in no time
+summary: Use the serviceworker-rails gem to bring native features to the mobile web
 description: This tutorial shows how to make Progressive Web App on Rails using the serviceworker-rails gem
-pull_image: 'blog/stock/louvre-pexels-photo.jpg'
+pull_image: 'blog/stock/phone-photo-pexels-photo.jpg'
 series: Service Worker
 category: Code
 tags: